wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 I made a plan and called people for a meeting.
 The meeting stucked - what I thought would be non-problem became big problem.
-There were things that nobody were responsible for, there were things that too many people are responsible for, and there were things I had not thought about.
+There were things that nobody were responsible for, there were things that too many people were responsible for, and there were things I had not thought about.
 I could hardly move forward.
 I am frustrated but did not know what's wrong.